 Working adult students often don’t have time for traditional education.
 They may be able to take night classes, but many working adults don’t want to have to commute to a college after putting in an eight-hour shift.
 Online education is the best option for students from this demographic, and sometimes it may even be the only option.
 There are more Connecticut online degrees available these days than there ever were before.
 Connecticut online degree programs are available in a wide variety of fields, including lucrative STEM fields that few will associate with online education.

 Ranking the Best Online Colleges in Connecticut

-To rank the best online colleges in Connecticut, according to Consensus Score, is an easy job.
-At this time, there are only two institutions meeting College Consensus’ standards for inclusion as a best online college.
-First, they must have a Consensus Score, according to the Consensus method of aggregating published rankings and student reviews.
-Secondly, they must have at least 3 online bachelor’s degree programs.
+To rank the best online colleges in Connecticut, according to Consensus Score, we had two criteria.
+First, they must have a Consensus Score, according to the Consensus method of aggregating published rankings and/or student reviews.
+Secondly, they must have at least 3 online degree programs (at any degree level).

 Institutions are ranked in order of Consensus Score.

 If you’re interested in traditional campus-based schools, check out our ranking of the Best Colleges in Connecticut.
 You can also find out more about college financial aid with our list of the Top 5 Connecticut Scholarships.

 Albertus Magnus CollegeNew Haven, CT